tinify/wordpress-plugin/readme.txt

 A: You can upgrade to a paid account by adding your *Payment details* on your [account dashboard](https://tinypng.com/dashboard/api).
 Additional compressions above 500 will then be charged at the end of each month as a one-time fee.

 == Changelog ==
+= 3.0.1 =
+* Fixed bug that caused an error when registering a new account.
+* No longer use create_function, which is deprecated in PHP 7.2.
+* Rephrased incompatible plugins notice to avoid confusion.

 = 3.0.0 =
 * Compress new images in the background to speed up your workflow.
 * Turbo-charged Bulk Optimization page with simultaneous image compression.